jcotellessa/MERN-Stack/README.md

 /Server is a NODE/Express application

-As the project evolves the source listings or packages will be hoisted with lerna and wb pack
+As the project evolves the source listings or packages will be hoisted with lerna and webpack

+The client will be separated into three build options a Browser Web, Apple DMG and Andriod